When? November 20 2016

 Not everyone in Paris is a fan.
 In fact, the light, fruity wine is as divisive in France as football or politics.
-But what’s certain is that the night of Thursday 19th November 2015 will be given over, in many places, to committed (and raucous) testing of this year’s vintage – and Time Out Paris will show you where to partake.
+But what’s certain is that the night of Thursday November 20 2016 will be given over, in many places, to committed (and raucous) testing of this year’s vintage – and Time Out Paris will show you where to partake.

-Where to celebrate Beaujolais nouveau
+Where to celebrate Beaujolais Nouveau in Paris